Inflect logo

 Natural Disaster Risk

-• Earthquake: The region is in a seismically active zone, making earthquake-resistant building design a standard requirement.
+• Earthquake: The region is in a seismically active zone, making seismic resilience a critical design factor for all data centers.

-• Flooding: Intense rainfall from typhoons can lead to localized or riverine flooding.
+• Flooding: Intense rainfall from tropical storms can lead to localized flooding.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business